 The collaborative process provides a private and confidential means of settling divorce disputes outside of the courtroom.

 All conversations between a spouse and their collaborative attorney, in addition to all conversations between parties, remain confidential.

 In a situation where the collaborative process fails, no party that was a part of the collaborative negotiations can testify to the conversations that took place during that process.

-Finally, collaborative divorce may be a good option for couples that were not married for an extended period of time and have little in terms of marital assets or disputable issues.
+Finally, collaborative divorce in Texas may be a good option for couples that were not married for an extended period of time and have little in terms of marital assets or disputable issues.
 A collaborative divorce can settle any small issues quickly, amicably, and more cheaply than navigating the entire legal process for a simple divorce.

 Houston Collaborative Divorce Attorneys

-If you or your spouse is seeking a divorce in the Houston area and you wish to learn more about the collaborative divorce process, our office may be able to help.
+If you or your spouse is seeking a collaborative divorce in the Houston area and you wish to learn more about the collaborative divorce process, our office may be able to help.